Glenn Wilson (psychologist): Biography

-Noting that men and women had different finger length patterns, Wilson introduced the 2D/4D digit ratio as a marker of exposure to prenatal testosterone in 1983.Wilson,G.D.
-(2010) Fingers to feminism: The rise of 2D:4D, Quarterly Review, 4, 25-32.
-His suggestion that autism might represent a hypermale brain was supported by much data, but others have argued is an unsatisfactory characterisation.
-Together with Jon Cousins wilson developed the compatibility quotient (CQ) in 2003, which was designed as a predictor of relationship success.
+Noting that men and women had different finger length patterns, Wilson introduced the 2D/4D digit ratio as a marker of exposure to prenatal testosterone in 1983.
+His theory that autism represented a hypermale brain was influential in autism studies, but has now been widely discredited.
+He worked with Jon Cousins to develop the compatibility quotient (CQ) in 2003, which was designed as a predictor of relationship success.
 With Qazi Rahman, Wilson has published research supporting the conclusion that sexual orientation is of constitutional origin.

 Wilson is a part-time professional baritone singer, and has taught courses on Psychology of Performance.
 He wrote a textbook on the subject, Psychology for Performing Artists (Wiley, 2002) which is in its second edition.
-He is Founder/Treasurer of "Connaught Opera", a UK charity which provides free concerts to older people in care homes, day centres and heritage sites.

 From 2009 to 2014 Wilson was Visiting Professor of Psychology at Gresham College, London.
 Prior to that (1994-2008), he was Reader in Personality at the Institute of Psychiatry, King's College, University of London.
 He has held visiting appointments at several American institutions, including California State University, Los Angeles, Stanford University, San Francisco State University, Sierra Nevada College and the University of Nevada, Reno, where he was Adjunct Professor for many years.